On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 • going out at the quietest times of day/night

-• having an excuse to leave if anxiety gets too much
+• having an excuse ready (so you can leave if anxiety gets too much)

-• hiding visible signs of anxiety (a jacket to cover sweating, make-up to hide blushing, sunglasses to avoid eye contact, hiding your tense or shaky hands)
+• hiding visible signs of anxiety (particular clothing to cover sweating, make-up to hide blushing, sunglasses to avoid eye contact, hiding your tense or shaky hands)

 • people pleasing